BetterLuke/lukeblog/_posts/2017-02-19-docker-jekyll-cookbook.markdown

 ---
 layout:            post
-tittle:            “Install Jekyll server via Docker | Cookbook”
+title:            “Install Jekyll server via Docker | Cookbook”
 subtitle:          "Using Docker to build a Jekyll blog website.
 It's easy but awesome to a beginner."
 date:              2017-02-19
 author:            "Luke"